 What that actually means in practice

-At Nyman Media, we separate clarity results from commercial results.
-Clarity comes first because most marketing underperformance is not caused by effort; it is caused by scattered priorities, weak ownership, and no operating rhythm.
-Commercial lift compounds only after the team starts making better decisions repeatedly.
+We separate clarity results from commercial results.
+Clarity comes first, because most marketing underperforms for reasons that have nothing to do with effort: scattered priorities, weak ownership, and no regular rhythm for making calls.
+The commercial lift only follows once the team starts making better decisions, repeatedly, over weeks.

 |---|---|---|---|